leopi99/AcServerManagerX/README.md

 After the flutter install, you can run the app in debug mode by entering this command (inside the cloned folder, where the main.dart file is located) `flutter run -d windows`.
 To compile the app use this command `flutter build windows`.
 For more informations on Flutter Desktop see [Flutter desktop](https://flutter.dev/multi-platform/desktop).

+## Localizations

+If you have updated the localizations in the repo, run this command: `flutter pub run easy_localization:generate -S assets/translations -O lib/generated-translations`